 Murray County has established a one-mile future development buffer around the town of Dovray to help focus expansion beyond the current municipal boundary and reduce sprawl.
 This one-mile buffer is identified in the Murray County Future Land Use Planning map and depicted in Figures 5a and 5b - Zoning.
 Murray County also established a Conservation Core Area that runs throughout the county and is intended to protect and conserve valuable natural resources in the county.
-For both the GE and Vestas layouts, there is approximately 2,305 feet of co-located collection lines and crane paths on participating land within the municipal boundary of Dovray, which are temporary impacts during construction.
-Additionally, there are four turbines in the GE layout and one turbine in the Vestas layout within the one-mile buffer of Dovray (see Figures 5a and 5b - Zoning).
+For the V162 layout, there is approximately 2,280 feet of co-located collection lines and crane paths on participating land within the municipal boundary of Dovray, which are temporary impacts during construction.
+For the SG170 layout, there is approximately 575 feet of co-located collection lines and crane paths on the same participating parcel within the municipal boundary of Dovray.
+Additionally, there is one alternate turbine in the V162 layout and two turbines in the SG170 layout within the one-mile buffer of Dovray (see Figures 5a and 5b - Zoning).
 There are no turbines in either layout within the Conservation Core Area identified on the Murray County Future Land Use Planning Map.